 Before residential use, metal were predominantly used just for farms and commercial buildings, but now these tiles can be made to look like wooden shingles and other materials, so homeowners can have the durability of metal without sacrificing the aesthetic of other materials.
 Metal tiles are extremely durable, but they’re more expensive than most other materials because of it, and homeowners also need to be aware that the grooves in the tiles can trap leaves, so they need to be cleaned fairly often.

 These are some of the most common different roofing materials on the market, and between them, there should be something to suit every homeowner’s needs.
-For more information, be sure to consult a local roofing specialist.
+Homeowners interested in any of these roof materials should make sure their roof can handle the option they want and look for a local roofer who knows how to install the material.
+For more information about these and other roofing materials, be sure to consult a local roofing specialist.